daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

 ### Logistic Regression

-I will make predicitons using three machine learning techniques: logistic regression, decision trees, and clustering.
+I will make predictions using three machine learning techniques: logistic regression, decision trees, and clustering.
 First, I'll explore logistic regression.

-Before make the predicton, we need to have a new dataset that's suitable for the logistic regression model.
+Before make the prediction, we need to have a new dataset that's suitable for the logistic regression model.
 We will remove any observations with missing values and only keep the attrites that are relavant to predicting the destination country.

 ``` r
 train_lr <- data.frame(as.numeric(train$age), as.factor(train$gender), as.numeric(train$time_diff) ,as.factor(train$language_full),train$country_destination)